-The curriculum consists of three, non-sequential subject modules allowing you to begin class at the start of the next module.
-Each module is five weeks.
-The three core subject modules are:
+The curriculum consists of three parts, one for each subject.
+You can enroll at any time so you can begin class at the start of the topic.
+Each section is five weeks.
+The three core subject areas are:

 - Language and Communication